StrangePaths/baritone-queue/README.md

 # baritone-queue
-A very elementary system for q'ing baritone projects with python made this very quickly i commented how to use it in file description email me @ StrangePaths@protonmail.com
+A very elementary system for q'ing baritone projects with python made this very quickly i commented how to use it in the actual file email me @ StrangePaths@protonmail.com